 There’s nothing mediocre about this middle distance race.
 The Spartan Super offers the ideal blend between distance and speed.
 Offering racers a true athletic test.
 If you consider yourself a more seasoned athlete determined to push beyond excuses, you just might have the mettle for a Spartan Super.
 Serving up 25+ Spartan Obstacles and 10+km of rugged terrain, the Spartan Super spares no one.
 Developed as the second race in the Spartan Trifecta, the Super is where you prove to yourself you’ve got everything it takes to face the Beast.Super Spartan Race

-30 March: 6x1000m (3’30” with 45″ rest) + 50 pull ups + 150 push ups.
+30 March 2021: 6x1000m (3’30” with 45″ rest) + 50 pull ups + 150 push ups.

 I led a simple workout consisting of various kinds of push-ups, crunches, and planks.
-I also added many series of burpees in between so to make it more fun, more Spartan.
+I also added many series of burpees in between so to make it more fun, and more Spartan.
 After dinner, I went out again for a 9km evening run without pushing too much.

-1 April: 3000m (3’33” pace) + 1200m (3’14” pace) + 600m (1’56”) + gym (1h).
+1 April 2021: 3000m (3’33” pace) + 1200m (3’14” pace) + 600m (1’56”) + 1h strength training.

-2 April: 6x1000m (3’20” with 2’30” rest) + 2000 (3’33” pace).
+2 April 2021: 6x1000m (3’20” with 2’30” rest) + 2000 (3’33” pace).

-3 April: REST.
+3 April 2021: REST.

 Due to medical reasons, I had to rest on this day.

-4 April: hiking (7h – 18km – 1000m elevation gain).
+4 April 2021: hiking (7h – 18km – 1000m elevation gain).

-6 April: 10x600m (2’00” with 2′ rest doing 30 push ups) + javelin (1h).
+6 April 2021: 10x600m (2’00” with 2′ rest doing 30 push ups) + spear throw.

-8 April: flight to Ningbo.
+8 April 2021: flight to Ningbo.

 We arrived in Ningbo at 11:30pm by plane.

-9 April: visiting Ningbo.
+9 April 2021: visiting Ningbo.

-In the morning we went to visit the Ningbo Tiantong Temple, in the afternoon we came back to the city and took a beautiful sightseeing tour by bike.
+In the morning we went to visit the Ningbo Tiantong Temple, and in the afternoon we came back to the city and took a beautiful sightseeing tour by bike.

-10 April, 8am: Ningbo Elite Super Spartan Race.
+10 April 2021, 8am: Ningbo Elite Super Spartan Race.

-10 April, 10am: Ningbo Open Sprint Spartan Race.
+10 April 2021, 10am: Ningbo Open Sprint Spartan Race.

-10 April 16pm: the last (biggest) obstacle
+10 April 2021, 16pm: the last (biggest) obstacle

-Have a shower and wash our clothes.
-No matter we wore a white or black t-shirt, no matter the color of our pants and shoes.
+Have a shower and wash your clothes.
+No matter whether we wore a white or black t-shirt, and no matter the color of our pants and shoes.
 All our clothes turned into something indescribable.
 We could barely recognize that those things totally covered by the mud were our clothes.